-My husband loves mushrooms and my boy’s love pasta so when I saw this recipe, I knew I had to try this one.
+My husband loves mushrooms and my boy’s love pasta so when I saw this recipe for Vegan Mushroom Lasagna, I knew I had to try it.

 Now I am no connoisseur of mushrooms, so I did the best I could picking out my mushrooms by reading descriptions on the labels.

 This is a “short-cut” version of the original recipe which called for three different types of mushrooms (dried porcini, cremini, and exotic mushroom blend), white wine, olive oil, grated Parmigiano-Reggiano cheese and fresh ground black pepper – none of which I included in my adapted recipe.

 It also called for a lot of preparation steps, many which I skipped.
 If you have tried any of my other recipes, you will know that I favor recipes with minimal ingredients and minimal steps.
 I just don’t like to read instructions and often miss key things (like the walnuts in my Vegan Banana Walnut Muffin recipe!).